systemPipeR/systemPipeR.github.io/content/en/sp/spr/sp_run/step_import.md

  `importWF(..., update = TRUE, confirm = TRUE)`, which means confirm all the choices, say "yes" to all.
 Then, partially update is no longer the option here.

-For the update template, you can download [here](https://raw.githubusercontent.com/systemPipeR/systemPipeR.github.io/main/static/en/sp/spr/sp_run/spr_simple_wf_new.md)
+For the updated template, you can download [here](https://raw.githubusercontent.com/systemPipeR/systemPipeR.github.io/main/static/en/sp/spr/sp_run/spr_simple_wf_new.md)

 One step, preprocess code and some description has been added to the end: